 a) I like how it’s spelled and how it sounds

 c) It’s Irish for Timothy and I’m a great fan of Ronnie Corbett’s Sorry!

 a) I’m secretly in love with WB Yeats and he was in love with Maud Gonne, ergo…

 b) of the song – Come into the garden, Maud.

 c) of the movie – Harold and Maude.

 d) it’s a name few people have.

 Mind you, I’ve never hankered after children so other than not getting to name them, I’m not unduly upset at being without issue.

-So, when my good friend and talented artist Emese Dobonyi painted her gekko on the walls of Ellátó Kert, I was thrilled skinny to be given the honor of naming him.
-As he’s a Mexican/Hungarian gekko with enough green in the mix to be Irish too, the obvious choice was Tadhg.
+So, when my good friend and talented artist Emese Dobonyi painted her Gekko on the walls of Ellátó Kert, I was thrilled skinny to be given the honour of naming him.
+As he’s a Mexican/Hungarian Gekko with enough green in the mix to be Irish too, the obvious choice was Tadhg.
 I spent many an hour at Ellátó this summer in the company of her good self, enjoying the funky paintings and the down-home feel that the place has.
 I met lots of interesting people and enjoyed the diversity of thoughts, ideas, and conversation that has become synonymous in my mind with Budapest and its ruin bar scene.
 While Tadhg has been Tadhg since the wee hours of one particular July morning, ’tis only now that he’s been christened in public.
 And by virtue of this blog, I’m claiming his naming.
 Ta very much Ms Dobonyi…for Tadhg …and everything else.
 [I wonder how many tipsy Irish tourists have sat looking at that wall wondering at the connection – especially those who spell the name Tadgh.]